 - Load calculation: If the design conditions for a turbine are exceeded at a site, a more detailed evaluation of the site-specific fatigue loads is performed.
 The load duration distribution of the rotor torque is evaluated and compared to the design values of the gearbox.
 In some cases, e.g. where extremely gusts of wind occur, a site-specific extreme load calculation is required.
 Where appropriate, seismic loads will also be assessed on the bass of assumed input earthquake conditions.

-- Lifetime estimate: If required, GL Garrad Hassan can estimate the expected lifetime of relevant turbine components on the basis of the fatigue loads calculated for the relevant site conditions.
+- Lifetime estimate: If required, DNV GL can estimate the expected lifetime of relevant turbine components on the basis of the fatigue loads calculated for the relevant site conditions.